🇬🇧 English 🇵🇹 Português 🇨🇳 简体字

 And in the Mahayana and the Madhyamaka, it is said, “Because of emptiness, everything is possible”.
 That’s what allows us to simultaneously prostrate to all the Buddhas of the three times and multiply our merit infinitely.
 As Rinpoche taught in Bodh Gaya last year, “For those who can understand the [inconceivable nondual] view set out in the Avatamsaka Sutra, they don’t need to go through these details of Buddha being born 2500 years ago and so on.”
 If we can understand this nondual view, then just as the Bodhisattva Sudhana could see all his activities of past, present and future in a single moment, likewise, all that we do here, whether it’s starting with our practice early in the morning, going through our day right to the evening, it can all be accomplished in a single moment.
 So although we speak about elaborations of time and space, as Rinpoche said, “there’s no such thing as past, present and future in the ultimate sense.
 So there’s no reason why the prayer cannot be fulfilled or accomplished”.
 Now, if we can really understand the emptiness and inconceivability that is the heart of this prayer — if we can transcend our ordinary understanding of space and time — we can thereby transcend the merit of all our ordinary offerings.

 I would also say for those of you who’ve received teachings on this prayer before or read other commentaries, I think one way in which Dzongsar Khyentse Rinpoche’s teachings are quite different is that many of the Mahayana commentaries follow the causal path, to which the Mahayana path belongs, where we engage in good actions and thereby cultivate causes for a future result.
 But Rinpoche is teaching much more from the Vajrayana or the Dzogchen perspective of the result path.
 In the result path, we’re already looking from the perspective of the result of enlightenment — what one might call the “Buddha’s-eye view” of reality — hence this cosmic perspective.
-In the result path, the view is as much about engaging in training and aspiration for a future result of enlightenment.
+In the result path, the view is not as much about engaging in training and aspiration for a future result of enlightenment.
 Rather, it is starting from the firm conviction that all sentient beings are already enlightened, and we just have to wake up to that reality.

 Summary of verses 47 – 48